CSMCH-IASH Visiting Postdoctoral Fellowship in Modern and Contemporary History

 Notes for guidance

 - Mentor.
-Candidates will be expected to have been in communication with the member of HCA staff with whom they intend to collaborate before applying, and to name the HCA mentor in their application.
-The collaborator should also provide one of the necessary supporting statements for the Fellowship.
+Candidates will be expected to have been in communication with the member of staff with whom they intend to collaborate before applying, and to name the mentor in their application.
+The mentor should also provide a short supporting statement.
+This can be sent directly to firstname.lastname@example.org.

 - Residence.
 Fellows are expected to be resident in Edinburgh throughout the tenure of their Fellowship and to play a full part in the activities of IASH and the CSMCH .